jupyter-book/mystmd/docs/references.md

 (targeting-headers)=

-### Header Targets
+## Header Targets

 To add labels to a header use `(my-section)=` before the header, these can then be used in markdown links and `{ref}` roles.
 This is helpful if you want to quickly insert links to other parts of your book.
+Referencing a heading will show the heading and the subsequent two pieces of content[^1], unless a header is encountered.

+[^1]: The content could be a single paragraph, a figure, table or list.
+It can also be fully interactive content, with cross-references to other content, allowing you to nest and follow references easily!

 ```{myst}
 (my-section)=